-This is a motor-controlled, variable flow rate, open-loop hydraulic system.
-Hydraulic fluid is provided by a fixed displacement gear pump which is directly coupled to the electric motor.
-As the motor turns, the hydraulic pump draws fluid from the reservoir and pumps this fluid under pressure to the Functions Manifold.
+The hydraulic system is a feedback, load-sensing type.
+Generally in this type of system, hydraulic fluid is provided by a variable displacement, pressure compensated, axial piston type pump which is directly coupled to the engine.
+As the engine turns, the hydraulic pump drains fluid from the reservoir and pumps this fluid to the Functions Manifold.